 James F. McClelland, Jr. and Paul Wright Teaching Chair

 Bert Hall arrived at Groton in 2002.
 After completing his undergraduate studies in civil engineering at Worcester Polytechnic Institute, where he also played ice hockey, Bert headed into the real world as a licensed professional engineer.
 During that time, he worked on designs for bridges, buildings, and telecommunication towers.
 Through WPI and his first few years of professional work, Bert spent weekends as a backcountry ranger for the U.S. Forest Service.
-After five years of this trying work, he headed to University of Wisconsin, where he received his master's degree in structural engineering.
-Perhaps most important, this is when Bert met his wife, Marci, a professional cyclist.
+After five years of this trying work, he headed to University of Wisconsin, where he received his master's degree in structural engineering and met his wife, Marci, a professional cyclist.

-Bert then turned his attention and energy to the teaching field; at Groton, he teaches physics and engineering, coaches girls varsity ice hockey, and acts as school scheduler.
-Bert and Marci recently welcomed daughter Isabelle to their lives.
-Rounding out the Hall clan is crazy Mani, a stark white pooch with a curled tail that refuses to slacken!
+Bert then turned his attention and energy to teaching; at Groton, he teaches physics and engineering, coaches girls ice hockey, and acts as school scheduler.
+Bert and Marci live on campus with their daughter, Isabelle.